Why MTSU Online?

 Online and Hybrid Programs

-MTSU currently offers eleven online degrees (four undergraduate and seven graduate) with various concentrations.
+MTSU currently offers twelve online degrees (five undergraduate and seven graduate) with various concentrations.
 One of the most popular online degree programs at MTSU is the B.S. in Liberal Studies which offers extreme flexibility by allowing students to custom-design their online programs to meet individual needs and interests.

 MTSU also offers three undergraduate and three graduate hybrid programs.
 Students enrolled in hybrid programs must take several on-ground courses to complete their degrees.
 Additional information is available at each degree site.